-- 1. Position forks to proper width to meet the fork pocket openings of the MORSPEEDTM Fork Reach Mount.
+- 1. Position forks to proper width to meet the fork pocket openings of the MORSPEED Fork Reach Mount.
 Drive forks into sleeves until they contact far endcaps.
-Loop the safety chain around carriage and secure with carabiner. - For 55-gallon steel drums, set MORSPEEDTM Head in top two holes of upright channel.
+Hook the safety chain around top edge of carriage and secure with carabiner. - 2.
+For 55-gallon steel drums, set MORSPEED Heads in carriage mount so that cross-pin is in the top or second hole.
 For shorter drums use suitable lower holes.
-It is always best to keep Vee Backrest as close to the bottom of the drum as possible. - Set rake of mast so that when lifted, the MORSPEEDTM Carriage Mount is vertical or inclined slightly forward.
-This setting should be maintained. - Approaching the drums for lifting: Drive truck with unit low to the floor.
-Steer to make the MORSPEEDTM head meet the drum straight-on at its center-line.
+It is always best to keep Vee Backrest as close to the bottom of the drum as possible. - 3.
+Set rake of mast so that when lifted, the MORSPEED Carriage Mounts are vertical or inclined slightly forward.
+This setting should be maintained. - 4.
+Approaching the drums for lifting: Drive truck with unit low to the floor.
+Steer to make the MORSPEED head meet the drum straight-on at its center-line.
 The head should push into the side of the drum near the drum top.
-MORSPEEDTM jaws must arrive below the rim of the drum.
+MORSPEED jaws must arrive below the rim of the drum.
 Operator can gauge the proper height by aligning the top of the head(s) to be about flush with the top of the drum.
-If necessary, lower the carriage before contacting the drum to assure jaws will be below the rim before lifting. - Raise the MORSPEEDTM head while it is held against the drum.
-As the head rises, the lower jaw will come up under the lip of the drum, "catch" under it, and be held down.
-As the head rises with the lower jaw thus held by the drum rim, internal linkage will pull the upper jaw downward to meet the top of the drum rim.
-The drum's weight on the lower jaw creates the force that pulls the upper jaw down to tightly grip the drum rim.
-No manual contact is required.

-Raise carriage in one steady movement until drum is seen to be properly suspended.
-Avoid any tendency to interrupt the lift while the MORSPEEDTM Jaws operate to grab the drum.
-After very little practice, operations 5, 6, and 7 will be done easily in one flow of action.
+If necessary, lower the carriage before contacting the drum to assure jaws will be below the rim before lifting. - 5.
+As the MORSPEED Heads are driven against the drums, the spring loaded parallel links will pivot downward to cushion against the drum.
+Spring pressure will tend to keep the head(s) forward, in contact with the drum during lifting to assure that the lower jaw catches the rim during the lift. - 6.
+Raise carriage in one steady movement until drums are seen to be properly suspended.
+Avoid any tendency to interrupt the lift while the MORSPEED Jaws operate to grab the drum.
+After very little practice, operations 4, 5 and 6 will be done easily in one flow of action.